|

 of the implications of forming a New Jersey LLC.

-However, if there is anything about forming an LLC in New Jersey
+However, if there is anything about Forming a LLC in New Jersey

 that you're not sure about you should seek the advice of a competent New Jersey lawyer, a New Jersey accountant,

-or both before you form a LLC in New Jersey.
+or a New Jersey Business advisor before you form a LLC in New Jersey.

 |